-There are currently 3.2 million Genpact shares held short by investors – that's known as Genpact's "short interest".
-This figure is 26.2% up from 2.6 million last month.
+There are currently 3.0 million Genpact shares held short by investors – that's known as Genpact's "short interest".
+This figure is 16.7% down from 3.6 million last month.

 There are a few different ways that this level of interest in shorting Genpact shares can be evaluated.